My Amazon S3 photo backup solution

 My backup strategy in a nutshell

-Since May 2007 I have kept all of my photos in a well organized collection, ordered chronologically by year and by session / event.
-I keep exactly the same habit for all of my pictures taken on my iPhone in parallel.
-It is not an enormous amount of data (around 200GB) but the sentimental value that it holds is immense.
+Since May 2007, I have kept all of my photos in a well-organized collection, ordered chronologically by year and by session/event.
+I maintain the same habit for all of my pictures taken on my iPhone as well.
+It’s not an enormous amount of data (around 200GB), but the sentimental value it holds is immense.

 What I consider to be a good cloud backup and things that I don’t care about

-There are a few key things that I need to get out of my cloud backup solution.
-Security first — I really don’t want anyone to look at the pictures of my beautiful girlfriend.
-There is a reasonable chance that my collection will grow over time so auto-scaling and unlimited storage resources is another must-have.
-New services show up and vanish often and I am really not interested in investing my time in solutions that may not be around tomorrow.
-Do you remember copy?
-Quite a cool service but it didn’t stay around for long though.
-Also price is an obvious factor of course.
+There are a few key things that I need to get out of my cloud backup solution: security first!
+There is a reasonable chance that my collection will grow over time, so auto-scaling and unlimited storage resources are another must-have.
+New services show up and vanish often, and I am really not interested in investing my time in solutions that may not be around tomorrow.
+Also, price is an obvious factor, of course.

 The providers listed above usually offer tons of things that I simply don’t care about.
 I don’t need a fancy app with tons of bells and whistles.
-I don’t need a constant live sync and seamless integration with my OS.
-It is a last resort backup — the file structure is probably never going to change.
+I don’t need constant live sync and seamless integration with my OS.
+It is a last resort backup—the file structure is probably never going to change.
 I will just add more stuff over time.

 Say hello to AWS Simple Storage Service (S3)